drohde/CounterfactualEstimator/_posts/criteo/2020-03-10-DRAFT-contextualbandits.md

 title:  "Recommendation problem and Contextual bandits"
 date:   2020-03-10 12:19:09 +0100
 categories: jekyll update
+subblog: counterfactual
 ---
 {% include mathjax_support %}

-This serie of posts will describe the use of the importance sampling estimator in the context of a recommender system.
+This series of posts will describe the use of the 'importance sampling estimator' in the context of a recommender system.
 - This post will describe what is a recommender system and how to formalize it as an instance of a contextual bandit problem
 - Next I will explain how to perform offline evaluation of a new version of the system using the 'importance sampling estimator'
 - I will then detail why 'importance sampling' suffers from high variance, and the consequence of the usual capping method
-- Finally I will discuss more advanced method ot get a reasonable bias/variance tradeof, and review how this estimator may be used for training a model.
+- Finally I will discuss more advanced method to get a reasonable bias/variance tradeoff, and review how this estimator may be used for training a model.

 # The recommendation problem

-A recommender system is a system designed to propose to a user some content he may likes, using the data available on this user.
+A recommender system is a system designed to propose to a user some content he may like, using the data available on this user.
-Some well known use case include choosing which movie to recomend ot a user, knowing the list of previous movies he liked, or which products to advertise on a merchant website, knowing the past purchase of the user.
+Some well known use case include choosing which movie to recommend to a user, knowing the list of previous movies he liked, or which products to advertise on a merchant website, knowing the past purchase of the user.

 ![image-title-here](/assets/images/reco_problem/reco.png/reco.png){:class="img-responsive"}

 ## Predicting next user like

 The goal of the system is of course to recommend 'relevant' products to the user.
 But we then need to define what is 'relevant'.
-A widely used heuristic here is to define the 'relevant' products as the products the user is likely to like / puchase / view in the future, knowing its current history of likes / puchases /... .
+A widely used heuristic here is to define the 'relevant' products as the products the user is likely to like / purchase / view in the future, knowing its current history of likes / purchases /... .
 We can learn to predict which products the user is likely to like from past data of interactions between users and products.
 This actually becomes a supervised learning problem.

 ![a supervised learning problem](/assets/images/reco_problem/supervised_reco.jpg){:class="img-responsive"}